This is the multi-page printable view of this section. Click here to print.

 DAIC partitions and access/usage best practices

-The login nodes are the gateway to the DAIC HPC cluster and are specifically designed for lightweight tasks such as job submission, file management, and compiling code (on certain nodes).
-These nodes are not intended for running resource-intensive jobs, which should be submitted to the Compute Nodes.
+Login nodes act as the gateway to the DAIC cluster.
+They are intended for lightweight tasks such as job submission, file transfers, and compiling code (on specific nodes).
+They are not designed for running resource-intensive jobs, which should be submitted to the compute nodes.

 Specifications and usage notes